volatilityfoundation/volatility3/README.txt

 code base that became apparent over the previous 10 years.
-Another benefit of the rewrite is that Volatility 3 could be released under a custom license that was more aligned with the goals of the Volatility community, the Volatility Contributors Public License (VCPL).
+Another benefit of the rewrite is that Volatility 3 could be released under a custom license that was more aligned with the goals of the Volatility community, the Volatility Software License (VSL).
 See the LICENSE file for more details.

 Requirements
 ============